Max. Elevation

 Preparing for the trek requires several months of preparation with 4 to 6-hour walks every weekend for stamina and participating in a sport that requires short periods of high exertion.

-Being in good health is essential to fully enjoy your Alpinist Club trip.
+Being in good health is essential to fully enjoying your Alpinist Club trip.
 If your last medical visit was more than four years ago, please get another general physical exam and tell your doctor the nature of your trip (climate, altitude, difficulty, etc.).
 The altitude also has the effect of reviving dental problems or other chronic pain, so getting a dental checkup is also prudent.
 If you are undertaking a high-altitude expedition, we advise you to consult a mountain medicine specialist.

 Acute Mountain Sickness in Gokyo Everest Base Camp Trek

-This trip takes place at high altitudes, so some people may experience altitude-related discomforts like headaches, loss of appetite, and swelling of limbs.
+This trip takes place at high altitudes, so some people may experience altitude-related discomfort like headaches, loss of appetite, and swelling of limbs.
 Most of these symptoms usually go away within a few days, but sometimes they can develop into a serious illness: pulmonary or cerebral edema.
 There are no preventive drugs for AMS.
 Diamox diuretic is often effective for symptomatic relief, but you should first check with your doctor to verify that it is not contraindicated for you.
 Think about it before you go.

 Group size for the Gokyo Everest base camp Trek